-49 In its final Guidelines of January 2020, ESMA states that "in the case of fails-curing SFT, the CSD should report as its counterparties the relevant CSD participants and not the clients of those [CSD participants].
+47 In its final Guidelines of January 2020, ESMA states that "in the case of fails-curing SFT, the CSD should report as its counterparties the relevant CSD participants and not the clients of those [CSD participants].
 This is applicable also when the SFT is executed against an omnibus account".
-This is a concession to (I)CSDs to accommodate the fact that, in the auto-borrowing facilities provided by these market infrastructures, they often borrow via agent lenders operating omnibus accounts and do not know the identities of underlying client funds.
+This is a concession to (I)CSDs to accommodate the fact that, in the auto-borrowing facilities provided by these market infrastructures, they often borrow via agent lenders operating omnibus accounts and do not facilities provided by these market infrastructures, they often borrow via agent lenders operating omnibus accounts and do not know the identities of underlying client funds.
 In this case, the (I)CSD --- which, despite being called an agent lender, effectively acts as a principal and is therefore subject to SFTR reporting obligations --- is required to report the agent as its Other Counterparty (field 1.11).